 When the economizer is in Free Cooling Mode and a demand for cooling exists (Y1 on the thermostat), the economizer will modulate the outdoor-air damper to provide a 50°F (10°C) to 55°F (13°C) mixed-air temperature into the zone and run the indoor-fan at high speed.
 As mixed-air temperature fluctuates above 55°F (13°C) or below 50°F (10°C) dampers will be modulated (open or close) to bring the mixed-air temperature back within control.
 Upon more call for cooling (Y2 on the thermostat), the outdoor-air damper will maintain its current position, compressor C1 will run and the outdoor-fan will run at low speed.
-If there is further demand for cooling, the outdoor-air damper will maintain its current position, only compressor C2 will run and the outdoor-fan will run at medium speed.
+If there is further demand for cooling, the outdoor-air damper will maintain its current position, compressor C2 will run and the outdoor-fan will run at medium speed.
 The VFD controlled indoor-fan will operate at high speed regardless of the cooling demand.

-If the increase in cooling capacity causes the mixed-air temperature to drop below 45°F (7°C), the outdoor-air damper will return to the minimum position.
+If the increase in cooling capacity causes the mixed-air temperature to drop below 45° F (7°C), the outdoor-air damper will return to the minimum position.
 If the mixed-air temperature continues to fall, the outdoor-air damper will close.
-Control returns to normal once the mixed-air temperature rises above 48°F (9°C).
+Control returns to normal once the mixed-air temperature rises above 48° F (9°C).
 The power exhaust fans will be energized and de-energized, if installed, as the outdoor-air damper opens and closes.

-In field-installed accessory CO2 sensors are connected to the Economizer, a demand controlled ventilation strategy will begin to operate.
+In field-installed accessory CO_2 sensors are connected to the Economizer, a demand controlled ventilation strategy will begin to operate.
 As the CO_2 level in the zone increases above the CO_2 set-point, the minimum position of the damper will be increased proportionally.
 As the CO_2 level decreases because of the increase of fresh air, the outdoor-air damper will be proportionally closed.
 For economizer operation, there must be a thermostat call for the fan (G).
 If the unit is occupied and the fan is on, the damper will operate at minimum position.
 Otherwise, the damper will be closed.

-Low Ambient Cooling Operation down to 40°F (4°C) -
+Low Ambient Cooling Operation Down to 40°F (4°C) -

 In Low Ambient RTU conditions when the temperature is between 55°F (13°C) and 40°F (4°C), the Low Ambient Switch (LAS) will be active and the outdoor fans will run to the pre-set factory outdoor-fan speed.
 When the temperature is greater than 65°F (18°C), the Low Ambient Switch will deactivate and the outdoor fans will run in the standard cooling mode.
-If the Outdoor Fan Select Switch (see Fig. 46) is in the ON position, the outdoor fans will run in the Fan Cycle Speed Mode (FCS) set to 250 rpm.
+If the Outdoor Fan Select Switch (see Fig. 54) is in the ON position, the outdoor fans will run in the Fan Cycle Speed Mode (FCS) set to 250 rpm.
 If the Outdoor Fan Select Switch is in the OFF position, the outdoor fans will run in the Minimum Fan Speed Mode (MIN) set to 160 rpm regardless of the cooling demand.

-LC Size 07 units have a SPST normally open Low Ambient Switch wired across the TS and OF terminal and a jumper placed across the PS terminal (see Fig. 47).
-When the LAS is active, the switch will close making contact to the OF terminal.
-This is done for units that require all outdoor fans to run at the same pre-set factory Low Ambient Speed.
+LC Size 08 through 12 units have a SPDT Low Ambient Switch wired to the OF terminal and the Outdoor Fan Relay (see Fig. 55).
+The jumper across the PS terminal will be removed.
+When the LAS is active, the switch will close making contact to the OF terminal and will drop connection to the ODF Relay.
+When electrical connection is removed from the ODF Relay, the PS connection will be opened.
+This will place the third outdoor-fan electrically isolated from receiving any speed command, which will then turn the motor off.
+This is done for units that only require two outdoor fans to run at the same pre-set factory Low Ambient Speed.